www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/gho/_api.md

 value_updated_at | [DateTime](#datetime) | The time of the most recent update to this field.

 ## Department
     Represents a single department in your company.
-Employees can belong only belong to a single Department.
-It is    possible for employees to not belong to any Department.
-Departments are used in a variety of ways in Greenhouse    Onboarding, including permissions and onboarding plans
+Employees may belong to zero or one department.
+Departments are    used in a variety of ways in Greenhouse Onboarding, including permissions and onboarding plans.

 Field | Type | Description
 --------- | ----------- | -----------